Hymns and Songs for Funerals and times of grieving

 • FFS45 Lord turn our grieving into grace Excellent words "Lift up the stone that weighs us down".
 Best sung in two parts if you have enough singers to do that, but can be sung well without the 2nd part.

-• MV017 / FFS24 /Srce2-145 God in the darkness (Smith) Great words which would work well at the beginning of a service of worship.
-Set to a fairly simple hymn-like tune by Colin Gibson.
-Verse 1: "God in the darkness, God beyond our knowing, patient creator, seed in secret growing, rock of the living, water ever flowing, come and renew us"
+• Online Resource / MV017 / FFS24 / Srce2-145 / Songs for a Hopeful Church God in the darkness (Elizabeth Smith) Great words which would work well at the beginning of a service of worship.
+Set to a fairly simple hymn-like tune by Colin Gibson, or it could be sung to the old tune ISTE CONFESSOR.
+Lyrics.
+New words to old tunes.

 • ATFG540 NCH499 CH726 UMH356 VU581 ELW639 HPP342 GtG822 / PH400 G(II)474 GC666 GC(II)650 G(3)756 W&R415 Cha536 URW174 / URW175 / URW176 StF485 Lau906 In all our living / When We Are Living / Pues Si Vivimos (Mexican traditional) A simple and lovely song, in English and Spanish (though not all hymnals include the Spanish lyrics).
 Translations vary widely, so check yours.
 URW has two translations (URW174 and URW175) .